 A good New Zealand Chenin Blanc is fresh and buoyantly fruity, with melon and pineapple-evoking flavours and a crisp finish.
 In the cooler parts of the country, the variety’s naturally high acidity (an asset in the warmer viticultural regions of South Africa, the United States and Australia) can be a distinct handicap.
 But when the grapes achieve full ripeness here, this classic grape of Vouvray, in the Loire Valley, yields sturdy wines that are satisfying in their youth yet can mature for many years, gradually unfolding a delicious, honeyed richness.

 A traditional low-yielding variety of Campania, in south-west Italy, Fiano is also grown in Sicily, Argentina and Australia.
-It is not listed separately in New Zealand Winegrowers’ Vineyard Register Report 2015–2018, but its age-worthy wines have been praised by UK writer Oz Clarke as ‘exciting’ and ‘distinctive’.
+Only 1 hectare is planted in New Zealand, according to New Zealand Winegrowers’ Vineyard Register Report 2016–2019, but its age-worthy wines have been praised by UK writer Oz Clarke as ‘exciting’ and ‘distinctive’.

 For most of the 1990s, Gewürztraminer’s popularity was on the wane.
 Between 1983 and 1996, New Zealand’s plantings of Gewürztraminer dropped by almost two-thirds.
 A key problem is that Gewürztraminer is a temperamental performer in the vineyard, being particularly vulnerable to adverse weather at flowering, which can decimate grape yields.
-Now there is proof of a strong renewal of interest: the area of bearing vines has surged from 85 hectares in 1998 to 256 hectares in 2017.
-Most of the plantings are in Marlborough (34 per cent of the national total), Hawke’s Bay (19 per cent) and Gisborne (18 per cent), but there are also significant pockets in Nelson, Canterbury and Otago.
+Now there is proof of a strong renewal of interest: the area of bearing vines has surged from 85 hectares in 1998 to 241 hectares in 2019.
+Most of the plantings are in Marlborough (37 per cent of the national total), Gisborne (18 per cent) and Hawke’s Bay (17 per cent), but there are also significant pockets in Nelson, Canterbury and Otago.
 Gewürztraminer is a high-impact wine, brimming with scents and flavours.
 ‘Spicy’ is the most common adjective used to pinpoint its distinctive, heady aromas and flavours; tasters also find nuances of gingerbread, freshly ground black pepper, cinnamon, cloves, mint, lychees and mangoes.
 Once you’ve tasted one or two Gewürztraminers, you won’t have any trouble recognising it in a blind tasting – it’s one of the most forthright, distinctive white-wine varieties of all.